reinoud/demotyper/README.md

 To start the session with a fake prompt, use the `-p` option like this

     demotyper.py -p '$ ' /path/to/src/file

+### skip whitespace

+when you demo typing indented text -like sourcecode- it might look strange to have to type a lot of spaces, since modern editors will indent automatically.
+This behaviour can be be mimiced by `--skipwhitespace` or `-s`

 ### delimiters